 • Red Wine Vinegar – …2 tablespoons of red wine vinegar, and…

-Though the list above is all that you need to make a seriously DELICIOUS lunch wrap, feel free to add in anything that you would typically love in an Italian sub sandwich.
+• A collard green is a blank slate! – Though the list above is all that you need to make a seriously DELICIOUS lunch wrap, feel free to add in anything that you would typically love in an Italian sub sandwich.
 Bell peppers (roasted red peppers OR fresh and crunchy), thinly sliced red onions, pepperoncini peppers, alfalfa sprouts, blanched asparagus spears, or any raw veggie that you love would all be great additions here.
-If you want to swap the Italian dressing out, feel free to add a spread of hummus instead!
+If you want to swap the Italian dressing out, feel free to add a spread of hummus instead.

 Make Ahead Italian Lunch Wraps